ShoaibBinMasud/soft-rank-energy-and-applications/README.md

 - cvxopt=1.2.0
 - pandas=0.23.4
 ## How to run the code
 'src' folder contains all the useful functions.
-In order to run the code effectively, download these functions and move them to the 'Examples'.
+In order to run the code effectively, download these functions and move them to the 'Examples' folder.
 ## Examples
 - [Examples/MNIST_generaion.ipynb](https://github.com/ShoaibBinMasud/soft-rank-energy-and-applications/blob/main/Examples/MNIST_generaion.ipynb) A usage example of sRE  as the loss to generate MNIST digits is available in the form of a Jupyter Notebook.
 - [Examples/knockoff_synthetic_settings.ipynb](https://github.com/ShoaibBinMasud/soft-rank-energy-and-applications/blob/main/Examples/knockoff_synthetic_settings.ipynb) code to generate valid knockoffs using sRMMD.